Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 Instead of feeding the sensory values directly into the policy, a compressed representation of them can be learned.
 For example, \cite{hoeller2021learning, yang2023neural} use unsupervised learning to obtain a latent space that can compress and reconstruct the original camera images, enabling learning policies that can navigate complex terrains automatically.

-\subsubsection{Task-related inputs (Goals)}
+\subsubsection{Task-related inputs (goals)}

 Apart from proprioception and exteroception, other information specific to the robot's task, including command inputs like velocity and pose, or more complex data representations such as learned task embeddings can be included as input to the policy.
-Note that these inputs can be seen more as goals than observations, but to not overload the sections in the paper we cover them under observation.
+Note that these inputs can be seen more as goals than observations, but to not overload the sections in the paper, we cover them under observation.

-Velocity commands are frequently used to accurately control locomotion.
+Velocity commands are frequently used to steer locomotion.
 Pose commands, specifying particular position or orientation targets, are also employed~\cite{rudin2022advanced}.
 In addition to direct command inputs, some approaches involve the use of learned task embeddings, which could be a latent representation of a specific reference motion~\cite{peng2022ase} or any latent space that can direct the low-level behavior~\cite{haarnoja2018latent}.
 For robotic systems employing structured action spaces, such as those based on CPGs or trajectory parameters, task-related information can also include specific details about the desired phase or trajectory patterns~\cite{iscen2018policies, lee2020learning}.

+Some methods consider future reference trajectories as input to the policies.
+For example, \cite{ma2022combining} uses planned end-effector trajectories of a manipulator as additional input for a quadrupedal robot with an arm, allowing the policy to adjust whole-body motions in anticipation of the arm's movements. \cite{gangapurwala2022rloc} and \cite{jenelten2024dtc} provide planned footholds and trajectories as references to train a tracking controller.
+This approach, where model-based controllers supply motion trajectories as references to the policy, enables more versatile solutions to complex tasks like navigating stepping stones.
+However, it also increases complexity and engineering effort due to the need for additional planning and coordination between controllers.
+Consequently, many recent works on dynamic locomotion prefer to learn a single independent control policy without any reference trajectory \cite{hoeller2023anymal}, \cite{zhuang2023robot}, \cite{cheng2023extreme}.